C1PR14N055/motors_ai/README.md

 #### - Version 2.0:

+    - sh for easy install and run
+    - smarten up Scrapy and include more websites (search engine?)
-    - crawl and keep data, in 5 years verify cars app by internet history (+ VIN?)
+    - crawl and keep data... in 5-10 years verify cars app by internet history (+ VIN?)

 #### - Version 3.0: